Brit Chadasha Foundations-Concepts in Romans-Chapter 7

 v 19… For the good that I wish, I do not do; but I practice the very evil that I do not wish (Ecc 7.20; Isa 64.5).

-v 20…But if I am doing the very thing I do not wish, I am no longer the one doing it, but sin (the sin nature) which dwells within me.
+v 20…But if I am doing the very thing I do not wish, I am no longer the one doing it, but sin (the sin nature) which dwells within me (causing an inner conflict).

-v 21…I find then the principle that evil is present in me (the sin nature, his former spouse and the present spouse, Yeshua, are in conflict within him-Ecc 9.14-16), the one who wishes to do good.
+v 21…I find then the principle that evil is present in me (the sin nature, his former spouse and the present spouse, Yeshua, are in conflict within him-Ecc 9.14-16; the old spouse doesn’t like our new spouse), the one who wishes to do good.

 v 22… For I joyfully concur with the Torah of God in the inner man (spirit)

-v 23… but I see a different law (the law of sin and death) in the members of my body, waging war against the law of my mind (his will) and making me a prisoner (a POW) of the law of sin (the sin nature) which is in my members.
+v 23… but I see a different law (the law of sin and death of the old nature, the old spouse) in the members of my body, waging war against the law of my mind (his will) and making me a prisoner (a POW) of the law of sin (the sin nature) which is in my members.

 v 24… Wretched man that I am (I am stressed out).
-Who will set me free from the body of this death (I am chained to a dead body, which was a common punishment for someone who murdered another.
+Who will set me free from the body of this death (the old nature; I am chained to a dead body, which was a common punishment for someone who murdered another.
 Notice he does not say “who will set me free from the Torah”).

 v 25… Thanks be to God through Yeshua the Messiah our Lord!
 So then, on the one hand I myself with my mind (where my will is; where doctrine is stored) am serving the Torah of God, but on the other with my flesh (where the sin nature dwells) the law of sin (the sin nature- nobody will be totally free from the sin nature until he is physically dead.
 But even though we sin, by faith we still serve the Lord and follow the Torah, trust God in what he has said).